An Enzyme That Increases With Exercise Can Improve Memory In Mice, And Maybe People

 "There's a lot more research to be done.
 And in the meantime, one of the things we can all do is exercise.
 We have that within our own power."

-Exercise has all sorts of health benefits beyond the brain, from strengthening bones to helping control blood pressures.
-So, if this discovery ever does lead to a medication, it would be most helpful for people who, through injury or old age, simply can't exercise on their own.
+Exercise has all sorts of health benefits beyond the brain, from strengthening bones to helping control blood pressure.
+So if this discovery ever does lead to a medication, it would be most helpful for people who, through injury or old age, simply can't exercise on their own.